lindenb/htsplusplus/README.md

 # bcfprune

 2020 July 20.

-Pour Isabel Alves.
-Selection de variants espacés par une distance 'd'.
+Select variants  from BCF/VCF spaced by a distance 'd'.

 # Usage